 |7:01 AM (Dp)||815.9||5:00 PM (Ar)|

 A good example of this was the high regard placed on the scheduled timetable by then-IC president Wayne Johnston.
 Able to see the Panama from its platform at Chicago Central Station, if the train had not departed exactly at its scheduled time someone was usually catching serious flack regarding the holdup.
 During the train's early streamlined years it could complete the Chicago-New Orleans run in about 18 hours with connecting service to St. Louis.
 However, by the 1960s the train could complete the trip in just about 16 1/2 hours.
 The train's typical consist included sleepers, club-lounges, diners, a cafe service (note, no coach service).

-For more information regarding its consist and timetable scheduling please click here.
 Interestingly, the Panama Limited continued to see relatively high ridership numbers through the 1960s and in 1959 was even upgraded with Vista-Dome sleeper-lounges.
 During the 1960s the train was one of the few to still offer all-Pullman service, an increasing rarity by that date.
 Still, increasing costs to operate passenger trains and the loss of RPO service from the U.S. Postal Service in the late 1960s forced the Illinois Central Railroad to begin downgrading its plush Panama, which lost all-Pullman status during that time.
 Still, the IC, for the most part, remained dedicated to its flagship through to the end and while its final run occurred on April 30, 1971 (the day before Amtrak took over intercity passenger rail operations in the country) its sister train and celebrity City of New Orleans continues to ply the same route and remains a popular operation under Amtrak.